 Curriculum and Requirements

-The Liberal Arts 76-hour music major is usually continued with graduate school.
+The Liberal Arts 46-hour music major prepares students for numerous career options or for further graduate study.
 The B.A. in Music is ideal for combination with other campus minors or for students interested in a double major.
 See the list of courses and descriptions for the major in the academic course catalog.

 Why should you choose SAU’s music program?

 - Spring Arbor University offers a rich environment for musical participation.
 Interested students are able to participate in several different kinds of performance ensembles.